 DC’s Scarlet Speedster, the Flash, has been gaining in popularity over the last few years thanks to the success of the CW Flash television show as well as Warner Brothers’ Justice League movie (albeit to a lesser extent).
 Nowadays I see just as many young boys and girls rocking Flash memorabilia as I do for other comic book icons like Batman, Superman, Spider-Man, etc., and this boost in notoriety for my favorite DC hero has been great fun to watch.
 Of course, as with anything, characters with storied histories can have some, or a lot, of that history glossed over or forgotten entirely when put into the mainstream limelight.
 The Flash is no exception; in fact, he just might be one of the worst offenders.
 Audiences have found ways to connect with his screen adaptations, but the Flash is a deeply complex character (some of them more than others) whose adventures and feats in the comic books stretch light-years beyond those seen in any other medium.
 Today’s “Flash Facts” will serve to highlight some of the greatest feats of speed accomplished by the many Flashes in DC comics.

 This first of the iconic feats of speed is both to serve as a baseline for the type of speed that we’re dealing with here, as well as to set the record straight on the subject matter.
 For decades, both fans of the Flash and of Superman have debated who is faster.
 The question of “Is the Man of Steel or the Fastest Man Alive faster?” has been no small topic of contention amongst DC fans.
 In 2009, Geoff Johns and Ethan Van Sciver gave us one of the greatest Flash stories ever told: Flash: Rebirth.
 In said story, the great debate was put to rest.
 Barry Allen was becoming corrupted by Eobard Thawne’s Negative Speed Force energy and turning into the next Black Flash (the physical embodiment of Death for speedsters).
 Determined not to be a danger to any of his friends, Barry dashed away with the goal of trapping himself within the Speed Force so that he would be unable to bring harm to anyone else, having already turned two individuals into ashes.
-Superman followed after his longtime friend, not wanting to allow him to sacrifice himself yet again when they had only just gotten him back (read Crisis on Infinite Earths).
+Superman followed after his longtime friend, not wanting to allow him to sacrifice himself yet again when they had only just gotten him back (read Crisis on Infinite Earths and Final Crisis).
 Confident that he could prevent his friend from making another sacrifice, Clark explained to his former Justice League teammate that they had raced a number of times before and that he had even won some of those races, to which Barry Allen simply replied, “Those were for charity, Clark,” and then left the Man of Steel in the dust, showcasing that their speeds didn’t even belong in the same conversation.

 Next on the feats of speed list also comes again from Barry Allen in New 52 Flash #3.
-Barr is known for making heavy use of his molecular vibration abilities, but he cranks things up a notch in this issue when a full 747 passenger jet is going to crash into a Central City bridge, spelling certain death for not only the passengers but those traveling across it.
+Barry is known for making heavy use of his molecular vibration abilities, but he cranks things up a notch in this issue when a full 747 passenger jet is going to crash into a Central City bridge, spelling certain death for not only the passengers but those traveling across it.
 Leaping off said bridge, Barry phased himself into the plane and held onto the nearest aisle seats, then began to vibrate not only his own molecules but also those of the jet itself and every passenger on it.
 Barry successfully phased the plane through the bridge, which showed how much concentration and control over the Speed Force he possessed.
 A quick side note here: in the New 52, Barry Allen uses his vibration abilities more than virtually any of his other powers aside from running.

 Next up is quite possibly the single most iconic use of speed by a Flash in the history of the character: of course I am referring to Barry Allen’s ultimate sacrifice during Crisis on Infinite Earths.
 During this continuity-resetting event, the Antimonitor was attempting to destroy the multiverse, having built a gargantuan weapon which he dubbed the Antimatter Canon.
 This weapon possessed enough power to destroy entire universes (that’s not overpowered at all), and it was Barry, not Superman or any of the other powerhouse DC multiverse heroes, who ran so fast that he created a speed vortex around the Antimatter Canon which was powerful enough to contain its energies.
 By literally running himself into oblivion, Barry became the savior of the universe.
 Spoiler alert: Barry didn’t truly die, but rather became trapped within the Speed Force for years (two decades for readers).